JeffWeinell/REEs/README.md

 ##### Overview:

-Target UCEs include 907 of the 3,260 UCEs previously identified in Micrurus fulvius (Streicher et al., 2017; Table X).
-First, I filtered the full set of Micrus UCEs to only include those present in all NCBI snake genomes (n = 2,968 UCEs).
-From this shared set of UCEs I (probably; check script to confirm) selected the 1,000 loci with the greatest number of informative sites, or, that were on different T. sirtalis contigs...
+Target UCEs include 907 of the 3,260 UCEs previously identified in *Micrurus fulvius* (Streicher and Wiens, 2017; **Table X**).
+First, I filtered the full set of *Micrurus* UCEs to only include those present in all NCBI snake genomes (n = 2,968 UCEs).
+From this shared set of UCEs I (probably; check script to confirm) selected the 1,000 loci with the greatest number of informative sites, or, that were on different *T. sirtalis* contigs...
 Of these, 907 were included in the final probe set (following Arbor Biosciences' protocols for probe filtering).

 ##### Detailed, step-by-step methods for how I chose the set of target UCEs:

-1. I downloaded the set of Micurus fulvius UCEs (n = 3,260) identified by Streicher et al. (2017).
-These were available as a fasta file, with the name "micrurus_UCEs.fas".
+1. I downloaded the set of *Micurus fulvius* UCEs (n = 3,260) identified by Streicher and Wiens (2017).
+These were available as a fasta file called **micrurus_UCEs.fas**.

-2. I searched for Micrurus UCEs in the other snake genomes.
-I queried each Micrurus UCE against each squamate genome using the NCBI blastn algorithm (saving ≤ 50 matches per query), which was implemented using the R wrapper function blastnR.
-Then, I filtered each of the 50-match hit tables to include only the best match/query (max bitscore) using the R function reportBestMatches.
+2. I searched for *Micrurus* UCEs in the other snake genomes.
+I queried each *Micrurus* UCE against each squamate genome using the NCBI blastn algorithm (saving ≤ 50 matches per query), which was implemented using the R wrapper function **blastnR**.
+Then, I filtered each of the 50-match hit tables to include only the best match/query (max bitscore) using the R function **reportBestMatches**.

-3. From each genome, extract the best-match UCEs.
-From each snake genome, I extracted the DNA sequences corresponding to each best match in the filtered UCE hit table, and I saved these sequences to a fasta file.
-This step was performed using the function get.UCEs.from.blastTable.
+3. From each genome, I extracted the best-match UCEs, and I saved these sequences to a fasta file.
+This step was performed using the function **get.UCEs.from.blastTable**.

 4. Align the set of UCEs found in all snake genomes.
-This was done using the R function align.bestHit.UCEs.
+This was done using the R function **align.bestHit.UCEs**.

-5. I selected 1,000 UCEs subset of UCEs that... were on different T. sirtalis contigs, or, that had the most phylogenetic information or the largest mean pairwise genetic distance.
+5. I selected 1,000 UCEs subset of UCEs that... were on different *T. sirtalis* contigs, or, that had the most phylogenetic information or the largest mean pairwise genetic distance.
 I need to check on this...

 #### Selecting the set of target ddRAD-like loci